+We know it’s going to be tough.
 My office has received many calls and emails.
-It warms my heart to know that so many of you want to help each other during this crisis.
+It warms my heart to know that so many of you want to help each other during this time.

-I’ve put together this blog, with information and links, in response to common questions.
+I’ve put together this blog with information and links, in response to common questions about the lockdown.
 I hope you find it useful.

-I encourage you to get in touch with my office, which is still open for now, if you need support, have ideas or would like to discuss any issue related to COVID-19.
+I encourage you to get in touch with my office, which is still open (remotely!) if you need support, have ideas or would like to discuss any issue related to COVID-19.

 To slow the spread of the virus we ALL must:

-- Wash your hands frequently - USE SOAP, it kills the virus
+- Wash your hands frequently - with soap.

 - Use hand sanitiser where you can’t wash your hands (if you have it)

 - Clean 'high touch' areas like door handles, taps and flush buttons frequently